vojay-dev/vojay-dev.github.io/_posts/2025-05-10-airflow-riot.md

 {: .note}
 _New in Airflow 3: Airflow 3 was released on April 2025.
 It's the biggest release since 2.0 (2020) and marks years of evolution, now with 30M+ monthly downloads and 80K+ organizations._

 Silently accompanying these flagship advancements are tools like the Airflow AI SDK—a potent, if still somewhat under-the-radar, framework based on PydanticAI.
-This SDK allows to embed the usage of Large Language Models, such as Google's Gemini, directly within your DAGs, unlocking untapped potential for insight and automation.
+This SDK allows to embed the usage of Large Language Models (LLMs), such as Google's Gemini, directly within your DAGs, unlocking untapped potential for insight and automation.

 To demonstrate this synergy of advanced data orchestration and AI-driven insight, this article provides a comprehensive blueprint for constructing an end-to-end data analysis pipeline.
 We will learn about the essentials of the Riot Games API to acquire League of Legends data, make use of the power of Dynamic Task Mapping within Airflow—showcasing its modern capabilities—and then deploy the [**Airflow AI SDK**](https://github.com/astronomer/airflow-ai-sdk).
 This will empower **Google's Gemini** to distill raw match data into a sophisticated, AI-generated champion performance tier list.
 We will not only build a functional system but also discover and highlight key advancements introduced in Airflow 3, showcasing how they redefine what's possible in intelligent data processing.
 With this article, you will be inspired to leave a few things behind.